Marius-Juston/POE-Robot-Project/README.md

 - 2 Logitech Cameras
 - 1 Raspberry Pi
   - 1 Raspberry Camera
-- Gyro on Robo RIO (said that it is not very accurate.
-Needs testing to prove)
+- Gyro on Robo RIO (no accuracy at all)
   - The gyro on the Robo RIO does not work correctly.

 ## Task List to Pick